devmor-j/private.fish/README.md

 ## 📝 License

 MIT License.
 Free to use and modify.

-This plugin was developed with AI assistance; Expect bugs and compatibility issues until I finish testing this plugin manually.
+This plugin was developed with AI assistance; Expect bugs and compatibility issues until they are fixed.